-All inbound travellers who do not meet the criteria or exemptions set out in this advice will be included in airline passenger caps.
+Inbound travellers who do not meet the criteria or exemptions set out in this advice will be included in airline passenger caps if they are eligible to travel.
 They will also be subject to Australia's travel restrictions as well as state or territory quarantine requirements of the jurisdiction they arrive in.
 Passengers required to enter managed quarantine on arrival in Australia must be carried within passenger caps.